Iran official condemns woman's treatment by 'morality police' in video

 CNN cannot independently authenticate the footage, which was spread on social media by activists campaigning against the compulsory wearing of the hijab in Iran.

-Iran's Vice President for Women's Affairs, Masoumeh Ebtekar, criticized the actions of the religious police after the video spread rapidly on social media.
+Iran's Vice President for Women's Affairs Masoumeh Ebtekar criticized the actions of the religious police after the video spread rapidly on social media.

 "What justifies this behavior?" she tweeted.
 "Where is the limit of an officer's action, even if they were insulted?
 I strongly condemn this treatment.
 No human deserves this kind of harsh anti-religion behavior."